parakalan/parakalan.github.io/design-data-intensive-apps/1-reliable-scalable-maintainable.md

 	* The system prevents any unathourized access and abuse.
 * If a system continues to "work correctly", based on above conditions, it is reliable.
 Reliability = working correctly across time.

 * Things that can go wrong are called faults.
 A reliable system is _fault tolerant_ or _resilient_.
 We can tolerate only certain types of faults though.
 A system failure is different from a fault.
-A fault is when one component of a system deviated from spec, a failure is when the whole system stops providing the required service.<br>_Let's take some time to understand the difference, seems to be important.
+A fault is when one component of a system deviates from spec, a failure is when the whole system stops providing the required service.<br>_Let's take some time to understand the difference, seems to be important.
 A program which runs the node out of memory is a fault, which makes the node go out of reach, or restart, which is a failure.
 Not all faults are equally fatal.
 A security loophole is a fault, which is very fatal to the system, as compared to out-of-memory faults._

 * We generally prefer tolerating faults over preventing them, but in some cases the latter is better.
 If an attacker has compromised a system and gained access to sensitive data, it cannot be undone.